SOUND FOUNTAIN

 Standard 1/2 Inch Fixing Holes.

-In modern days the variable reluctance principle with its very precise information retrieving is not at all forgotten and old fashioned.
+In modern days the variable reluctance principle with its very precise information retrieving is not at all forgotten and is not old fashioned.

-It is Leonard Gregory from Great Britain who manufactures the MusicMaker III (based on a Grado Signature cartridge body), working along the principle of variable reluctance, but with all the benefits of modern times technology and materials.
+It is Leonard Gregory from Great Britain who manufactures the MusicMaker III.
+It is based on a Grado Signature cartridge body and inards, working along the principle of variable reluctance, but with a high compliance.

 TOP OF PAGE